OSCOSS/OJS-Authoring-Integration-plugin/README.md

 #OJSIntegrationRestAPIplugin
-Rest API Plugin for OJS to work with external web based authoring and text editing systems
+Rest API Plugin for OJS to work with external web based authoring and text editing and publishing systems

 Github source code of the plugin: